jameslbean/Project-Report/README.md

 ## Usage

-1. Clone the repository or download the files.
+1. Download the files.
-2. Ensure the required libraries are installed.
+2. Install the required libraries.
 3. Load the Titanic dataset into a Pandas DataFrame.
 4. Run the script to generate visualizations and statistical analyses.